 - review how organisms from very different taxonomic backgrounds respond to common requirements

 of feeding, growth, locomotion and reproduction in marine environments;

 - learn basic laboratory techniques relevant to marine research.

 |Students enrolling in this subject should have a good understanding of level 1 biology,

-particularly zoology (eg BZ1004 or BZ1007).
-A basic understanding of chemistry is
+particularly zoology (eg BS1007 or equivalent).
+A basic understanding of chemistry